 Q: When do I pay, and how are fees / fines collected?

 A: Players pay their own $30 registration fee individually.
 The manager is generally responsible for collecting and disbursing all other fees.
-The league registration fee ($460) is paid to the league prior to the season, along with Cup registration fees if applicable (not for 2018).
+The league registration fee ($460) is paid to the league prior to the season, along with Cup registration fees if applicable.
 Referee fees are paid directly to the referees at each game.
 Field rental fees are paid to the field management entity, which you will work with directly to determine your cost and fee structure.
 Any fines (red cards, forfeits, rescheduling fees) are typically collected as they occur, and any unpaid fines are collected prior to the start of the next season.

 Q: How do I obtain a field?

 A: This is perhaps the toughest part for new managers.
 It is the team's (and thus, typically the manager's) responsibility to secure a field for your home games, which will be approximately half the games in Division 4.
 We can help get you started if you don't have any leads.
 Teams typically use local area high schools, colleges, or city parks for their fields.
 Turf or grass are both acceptable.
 Keep in mind that our season begins in May, and you must play 4 games in May.
 These are not necessarily home games, but scheduling is easiest if you have the option to play home games in May.
 During scheduling, we can accommodate blackout dates as long as we know them well in advance.
+If your field coordinator is requesting liability insurance for you to play on their fields please contact us and we will supply that insurance form.

 Q: How many players do I need?